photoprism/photoprism-docs/docs/user-guide/user-faq.md

 Indexing embedded XMP is only possible via Exiftool, see above.

 ### What is the advantage of PhotoPrism being OpenSource for me as a user? ###

+You may view the issue tracker to vote on issues and give feedback directly to the developers.
+Also, because the source code is available, the community of open source developers may view it to check that no security issues exist.